Overview

 Usability Testing Insight:

 The initial plan was to use passwords gave users more control over their security, testing revealed challenges with password recall and UI readability.
-We switched to a passcode system, enhancing both security and overall user experience.
+I switched to a passcode system, enhancing both security and overall user experience.

-Layout: Homepage
+Relevant Layout: Homepage

 Usability Testing Insight: